 Upgrades do NOT extend the expiration time or upgrade window of a ticket – it remains 14 days of first use, regardless of what upgrades you perform when.
 The exception is when upgrading to a non-MYW ticket that does not have the 14 day limit, like an Annual Pass.
 However, when upgrading to tickets that expire based on a particular date, the date of expiration is based on the first use of the original ticket, not the upgrade date.
 For example, if you have a 7-day MYW ticket you first use on May 1st, and add the Park Hopper option on May 5th, the ticket still expires on May 14th.
 If you then upgrade to an Annual Pass on May 11th, the expiration of the AP is May 1st of the next year.

 If your original ticket includes the Water Parks and Sports or Park Hopper Plus options, and you have _used_ any of those Plus admissions, you can only upgrade to a ticket that still has those options.
 For instance, if you had an 8-Day Park Hopper Plus ticket, and wanted a 10-day Park Hopper ticket instead, you can still do it unless you have used one of the Plus options (like you went to Blizzard Beach for a day), in which case you could only upgrade to another MYW ticket with the Plus options.
-You can also upgrade to an Annual Pass, but again if you’ve used a Plus option, you can only upgrade to a Platinum Plus Pass, which also includes those options.
+You can also upgrade to an Annual Pass, but again if you’ve used a Plus option, you can only upgrade to a Pass with the WPS option added as well.

 Untangled Tip: If there is any chance the ticket you have was discounted from the “gate” price (the price you’d pay if you were purchasing right at the park), such as ticket purchased through an authorized reseller, use it at least once first, and THEN upgrade it.
 A used discounted MYW ticket should (and I say should – some CMs do not always do this properly) be credited at the full gate price, not the purchase price, when applied to a new ticket.
 This is referred to unofficially as “price bridging”.